-Snow Summit is one of the four Mammoth Resorts.
-They hire the coaches, who in turn place the racers in the appropriate program, designed to strengthen the skills the racers will need as determined by the USSA / Far West race calendar, the US Ski Team Managed Athlete Program (MAP), and the US Ski Team Basic Alpine Skill Evaluation (BASE) test.
+Snow Summit is part of the Big Bear Mountain Resorts.
+It is owned by Alterra Mountain Company, headquartered in Denver, Colorado.
+Snow Summit hires the coaches, who in turn place the racers in the appropriate program, designed to strengthen the skills the racers will need as determined by the USSA / Far West race calendar, the US Ski Team Managed Athlete Program (MAP), and the US Ski Team Basic Alpine Skill Evaluation (BASE) test.
 Parents are provided with evaluations of their racer’s progress, strengths, and weaknesses.

 The purpose of BBSEF is to promote junior racing and to improve skiing technique, competitive attitudes, sportsmanship, and work ethic.
 Not only do we want good athletes, but we also strive to mold well-adjusted, strong, happy young people who will grow to be decent, healthy, and trustworthy adults.